 Qualifying Conditions

-Only sole-proprietorships, partnerships, companies (including registered business trusts), registered branches and subsidiaries of a foreign parent or holding company are eligible for EIS.
-The qualifying conditions for the enhanced tax deductions/ allowances, and cash payout are summarised:
+Only sole-proprietorships, partnerships, companies (including registered business trusts), registered branches and subsidiaries of a foreign parent or holding company are eligible for EIS enhanced tax deductions/ allowances and Cash Payout.
+The qualifying conditions are summarised in the table below:

 Enhanced Tax Deductions/ AllowancesEIS Cash Payout